+use of Okta products is not included in this chart.
 63%.
-IDC reports that by 2021, "macOS device use across US enterprises reached 23%, while iPhones accounted for 49% of business smartphones, and iPads accounted for most tablets used in the workplace."6 And in fact, two of our hottest endpoint management and security tools are Jamf Pro and Kandji, both of which protect Apple devices. let's double-click on our endpoint management and security tools.
+IDC reports that by 2021, "macOS device use across US enterprises reached 23%, while iPhones accounted for 49% of business smartphones, and iPads accounted for most tablets used in the workplace."
+And in fact, two of our hottest endpoint management and security tools are Jamf Pro and Kandji, both of which protect Apple devices.

+let's double-click on our endpoint So management and security tools.
 The category is dominated by Jamf Pro, which has driven hard-to-beat 428% customer growth over the past four years.
 Jamf Pro now claims more than three times as many customers as any other tool... yet still managed to achieve solid 37% growth by number of customers this year.
 Kandji, our fastest growing app overall, makes its mark with notable 172% YoY growth by number of customers.
 Jumping from ninth place a year ago to fourth place today among endpoint management and security tools, Kandji is quickly entering the popularity realm of second- and third-place VMware Workspace ONE and VMware Carbon Black Endpoint.
 This category is clearly the place to be.
 In fact, among the tech sector, endpoint management and security has been the most popular security category by number of customers since August 2020.

-With cyberattacks still on the rise, training tools, such as KnowBe4, Cofense PhishMe, and Proofpoint Security Awareness Training, are putting some impressive numbers on the chalkboard.
-Even from the back of the classroom, we can't help but sit up and take notice of training tools' 39% growth in customers over the past year and noteworthy 436% growth over the past four years.
-Investing in staff security training just makes sense at a time when ransomware attacks are up 25%, according to the Verizon 2022 Data Breach Investigations Report.
+With cyberattacks still on the rise, training tools, such as KnowBe4, Cofense PhishMe, and Proofpoint Security Awareness Training, and firewalls propelled to category to the top, when flourished ever since.

-When the pandemic sent everyone home in March 2020, the increased demand for VPNs and firewalls propelled this category to the top, where it's flourished ever since.
 The perimeter has shifted to Identity, but that doesn't mean that the network is now irrelevant.
 Infrastructure monitoring and server access tools round out our top four fastest growing security categories.
 Infrastructure monitoring posted 29% growth in customers YoY and 66% growth over the past two years.
 Similarly, server access tools clocked in at 29% growth in customers YoY and 75% growth over the past two years.
-Most popular types of assurance factors